graphtastic/platform/docs/design/plan--graphtastic-platform-docker-compose.md

 **Task 4.1: Create `subgraph-dgraph-software-supply-chain` Spoke**

-1. Create the repository: `cp -r subgraph-dgraph-static/ subgraph-dgraph-software-supply-chain/`
+1. Create the `subgraph-dgraph-software-supply-chain` repository from the `subgraph-dgraph-static` template and clone it.
 2. Update the Spoke's `compose.yaml`.
 For isolated development, it will run its own instance of GUAC.
     ```yaml
     # In subgraph-dgraph-software-supply-chain/compose.yaml